sheerazanwar/openDental-NestJs/backend/README.md

 npm run test:e2e   # end-to-end tests using the shared bootstrap helper npm run test:cov   # coverage report
 ```
+- Tests require PostgreSQL.
+Set `NODE_ENV=test` and point `DATABASE_URL` to a disposable database (defaults to `postgres://postgres:postgres@localhost:5432/opendental_test`).
+The test configuration drops the schema automatically between runs, so you can reuse the same database container.

 ## OpenDental Integration
 `OpenDentalService` centralizes calls to the official REST API.
 Highlighted operations: